LuciferianInk/aitextgen/docs/save-model.md

 ## Saving During Training in Google Colab

-Concerned about timeouts in Google Colab? aitextgen has a feature that will copy models to your Google Drive periodically in case the instance gets killed!
+Concerned about timeouts in Google Colab? aigen has a feature that will copy models to your Google Drive periodically in case the instance gets killed!

 As long as your drive is mounted as above, pass `save_gdrive = True` to the `train()` function: